 Located upstream of the Clapp property on Ridley Brook, above Scrabble Hill Rd.

-Several years ago, the Cook family approached the Duxbury Land Trust in hopes of conserving their Ridley Brook property in North Duxbury.
+Prior to 2010, the Cook family approached the Duxbury Land Trust in hopes of conserving their Ridley Brook property in North Duxbury.
 In May, 2011, their dream was realized when the DLT bought the property.
 This project was made possible by the Cook’s generosity through a bargain sale, and a $20,000 Vermont Housing and Conservation Board (VHCB) grant.
 Addition funds were raised from DLT members and the Duxbury community.

 This 13.25 acre parcel is adjacent to the 5 acre parcel donated to the DLT by Andy Clapp in 2004, which is located on the corner of Scrabble Hill and Camel’s Hump Road.
 The Cook property is bisected by the Ridley Brook and features a spectacular cascade, a balancing rock, and hardwood and softwood trees.
 In addition to its scenic and recreational attributes, the property provides habitat for a number of wildlife species including: bear, moose, deer, mink, fisher, woodcock, grouse and songbirds.
 The corridor needs to be protected to maintain this recreational and wildlife resource.